cloudfoundry/docs-bosh/content/bosh-components.md

 ### Resurrector {: #resurrector }

-If enabled, the Resurrector plugin automatically recreates VMs identified by the Health Monitor as missing or unresponsive.
-It uses same Director API that CLI uses.
+If enabled, the Resurrector plugin automatically recreates VMs identified by the Health Monitor as missing.

 ---
 ## DNS Server {: #dns }